uviclibraries/podcasting/recording-audio.md

 - **Place your microphone strategically**.
 The appropriate distance between your mouth and the microphone is roughly 6 to 12 inches.
 This distance prevents "popping" noises and heavy breathing in your recording.
 If you sound thin and distant, get slightly closer to the microphone.
 - **Speak clearly and articulate your words**, but try to speak conversationally, as if speaking to a friend.
 If you are sitting in a chair, try to sit up straight.
 Some people prefer to stand while recording, as this can help to give more energy to your voice.

 Now that we have some basics in hand, let's move on to the recording process in Audacity.
+If you have any questions or get stuck as you work through these in-class exercises, please ask the instructor for assistance.
+Have fun <span style='font-size:20px;'>&#128512;</span><br>

 ### Setting up the microphone